Igor Aleksander

-Igor Aleksander FREng (born 26 January 1937) is an emeritus professor of Neural Systems Engineering in the Department of Electrical and Electronic Engineering at Imperial College London.
+Igor Aleksander (born 26 January 1937) is an emeritus professor of Neural Systems Engineering in the Department of Electrical and Electronic Engineering at Imperial College London.
 He worked in artificial intelligence and neural networks and designed the world's first neural pattern recognition system in the 1980s.

 Life and work

 Aleksander was educated in Italy and graduated from the University of the Witwatersrand in South Africa, arriving in the UK in the late 1950s, intending to become a research student under Colin Cherry.
 Instead he found work with Standard Telephones and Cables, later joining Queen Mary College where he gained a PhD, subsequently becoming a lecturer there in 1961.
 He moved to the University of Kent in 1968 as a reader in Electronics and then to Brunel University as professor in 1974.
 In 1984 he became professor at Imperial College London as professor of the Management of Information Technology.
 He was Head of Electrical Engineering and Gabor Professor of Neural Systems Engineering at Imperial College from 1988 to his retirement in 2002.
 He was elected Fellow of the Royal Academy of Engineering (1988), and he served as Pro-rector of External Relations at Imperial College (1997).
 In 2005 he presented the Bernard Price Memorial Lecture.